ebrereto/elianabrereton/index.md

 Hi there!
+===

-Welcome to my personal portfolio & website.
+### Welcome to my personal website & portfolio.

+My name is Eliana, and I'm an MA student studying Philosophy and Data Science in Onatrio, Canada.

+I am an aspiring AI ethicist.
+My ultimate goal is to work in AI governance and ethical research, more specifically in regard to work and hiring methods.

-Navigate through the different sections (located above) to learn more about my background, education, projects, and research!
+Navigate through the different sections above to learn more about my background, education, current projects, and research!

 Have a great day!